Exact logic

 The single highest-impact change most firms can make is not automating collection.
 It is automating invoicing.
 When a task is marked complete in Karbon, an invoice is generated in Xero or QuickBooks and sent to the client within 24 hours.
 No partner review bottleneck.
 No two-week delay.
 The invoice arrives while the client still remembers — and values — the work.

-Marcus’s $67,000 write-off was not entirely a collection problem.
-Roughly half of it — about $30,000 — was work that was invoiced at full rate but then discounted or written down before the invoice was sent.
-His team did the work, the time was recorded, but when Marcus reviewed the invoice, he reduced the amount because “the client won’t pay that much” or “we took longer than we should have.”
+A large write-off is usually not entirely a collection problem.
+Often roughly half of it is work that was invoiced at full rate but then discounted or written down before the invoice was sent.
+The team did the work, the time was recorded, but when the owner reviewed the invoice, they reduced the amount because “the client won’t pay that much” or “we took longer than we should have.”

 This is the scope creep problem masquerading as a collection problem.
 If your engagement letters don’t clearly define what is included in the fee, every additional task your team performs becomes a gift that the client never asked for and you never billed for.